sencha/SenchaThemerDemo/README.md

 [http://localhost:1841/FeedViewer](http://localhost:1841/FeedViewer)

-* Note: If you are running sencha app watch elsewhere, your port may very.
+* Note: If you are running sencha app watch elsewhere, your port may vary.
 Check the output of sencha app watch for the correct URL.

 ## Styling the FeedViewer app using Sencha Themer